 - 1. Receive at least TWO instructor nominations (one of which must be from the Subject Area discipline). - 2.
 Complete at least THREE courses in the relevant subject area. - 3.
 Maintain a grade average of at least 3.5 in the relevant subject area and an overall grade average of at least 3.0 for all course work. - 4.
 Have attended AVC for at least ONE year. - 5.
 Complete or in the process of completing course work related to one of the following goals: AVC Certificate, AVC Degree and/or Transfer Readiness. - 6.
 Must maintain good standing per AVC student code of conduct. - 7.
-Must be receiving a Subject Area Award for the first time (a student may win only one award during their time at AVC). - 8.
-Nomination of a student for the SAA Award does NOT guarantee that the student will be conferred the award.
-The Honors Committee will review the nominations and subsequently verify that each student meets all the requirements for nomination.
-Upon verification, the student and the nominating instructor will receive an email that the student will be receiving the SAA Award and the specifics related to convocation.
-Please do not discuss the nomination with the student prior to receiving this communication. - 9.
-If the nominator needs to designate an alternate to present at the convocation if they cannot be present to confer the award. - 10.
-Below please find the recommended steps for selecting student nominations.
+Must be receiving a Subject Area Award for the first time (a student may win only one award during their time at AVC).

-Conditions: THERE SHOULD BE NO MORE THAN ONE RECIPIENT FOR EACH SUBJECT AREA; however, if two or more students are very close in the above factors, they may both receive awards.
-The faculty of each division will collaborate with the dean to determine the subject areas for each department.
+Conditions: There should be no more than one recipient for each area; however, if two or more students are very close in the above factors, they may all receive awards.
+The faculty of each division will work with the dean to determine the subject areas for each department.

-Exceptions: There may be areas in which the above requirements are not practical.
+Exceptions: There may be areas in which the above requirements are not totally practical.
 The following may be exceptions to the standard requirements (in such cases consultation between the relevant division and the Honors Committee is required):

-- Areas in which there may be only one instructor who can nominate students. - Disciplines in which the three-course minimum is impossible to achieve.
-In such cases, at least nine (9) units worth of credit in the relevant subject area could be seen as satisfactory. - Areas in which the 3.5 GPA is almost impossible for students to achieve.
-In such instances, topscoring students should be selected.
+• Areas in which there may be only one instructor who can nominate students. • Disciplines in which the three-course minimum isimpossible to achieve.
+In such cases, at least 9 units worth of credit in the relevant subject area could be seen as satisfactory. • Areasin which the 3.5 GPA is almost impossible forstudentsto achieve.
+In such instances, top scoring students should be selected.